Sitecore/jss/docs/data/routes/docs/nextjs/creating-components/layout-concepts/en.md

 ```

 ### Component Factory usage
-JSS expects to find the component factory in `src/temp/componentFactory.ts`.
+JSS expects to find the `componentFactory` in `src/temp/componentFactory.ts`.
 The function exported from this file is passed to the page wrapper ([`src/pages/[[...path]].tsx`](https://github.com/Sitecore/jss/blob/f91dea21caaf924b2cc043a56ac6cea9bd79c474/samples/nextjs/src/pages/%5B%5B...path%5D%5D.tsx#L36)) as a prop.

 When JSS renders a page, it traverses through the layout data JSON fetched from Sitecore.
-When it comes across rendering names, it uses componentFactory to get the correct React component to instantiate.
+When it comes across rendering names, it uses `componentFactory` to get the correct React component to instantiate.

 ### Component Factory generation
 By default, the `src/temp/componentFactory.ts` file is generated programmatically, at build-time, by inspecting the `src/components` directory.

-The logic for generating component factory is in [`scripts/generate-component-factory.ts`](https://github.com/Sitecore/jss/blob/dev/samples/nextjs/scripts/generate-component-factory.ts).
+The logic for generating the mapping in the Component Factory is in [`scripts/generate-component-factory.ts`](https://github.com/Sitecore/jss/blob/dev/samples/nextjs/scripts/generate-component-factory.ts).
 By default, it recursively loops through `src/components` and all sub-directories, and processes all `.tsx` files, except for `.d.tsx` (type definition) files.

-It does not matter whether components live directory under `src/components` or whether they're organized in folders.
-Both src structures will generate a component factory with two components, named `SomeComponent` and `AnotherComponent`.
+It does not matter whether components live directly under `src/components` or they're organized in folders.
+Given the example above, both `src` structures will generate a component factory with two components, named `SomeComponent` and `AnotherComponent`.

 Example 1 - components directory under `src/components`
 ```